CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.2.1 General Client.md

 The following aspects have to be considered:

-* The emergency planning for the clients should be integrated into the existing emergency plan (see also module DER.4 Emergency Management).
+* The contingency planning for the clients should be integrated into the existing emergency plan (see also module DER.4 Emergency Management).
 * Data may be lost due to a system failure.
 For this reason, as part of the general data protection concept (see also OPS.1.1.5 Data backup), a data protection concept must be created for the clients.
 * Within the scope of maintenance and service contracts or own warehousing, the supply of spare parts must be ensured within a period of time.
 * The system configuration must be documented.
 Important tasks must be described so that the entire system can be restored in an emergency even without prior knowledge of this system configuration.